silva918/SpaceliftAPI/README.md

   - 'Integrations'
   - Click 'edit'
   - Choose 'Add Webhook' from 'Select integration set up' dropdown list
-  - Insert the output from the terraform apply labeled "API_Gateway_endpoint_url"
+  - Insert the output from the terraform apply labeled "API_Gateway_endpoint_url" into "Endpoint"
+  - Insert the output from ter terraform apply labeled "secretKey" into 'Secret'
   - Click 'Save'

 To test: